Crinetics soars on 'picture perfect' data for hormonal disorder drug

 The data is "picture perfect" and the daily oral drug could become the preferred therapy for acromegaly, Oppenheimer analyst Leland Gershell said.

-On switching from injected standard of care, the data also showed paltusotine provided reliable, durable control of the disease, Crinetics CEO Scott Struthers said.
+The data boosts investor confidence in the success of a separate mid-stage study testing the drug in patients with carcinoid syndrome, which is a much bigger market, said JMP Securities analyst Jonathan Wolleben.

+The syndrome occurs when a rare cancerous tumor called a carcinoid tumor secretes certain chemicals into the bloodstream.

-The company expects to report results in the first quarter of 2024 from another late-stage trial evaluating paltusotine in treatment-naïve patients.
+Crinetics expects to report results in the first quarter of 2024 from another late-stage trial evaluating paltusotine in treatment-naïve acromegaly patients.

-Pending results from the study, Crinetics plans to submit an application to the U.S. Food and Drug Administration next year, seeking regulatory approval.
+Pending results from the study, it plans to submit an application to the U.S. Food and Drug Administration next year, seeking regulatory approval for the drug for all acromegaly patients.

 Shares of the company, which had a market capitalization of $873.3 million as of its last closing price, have fallen nearly 13% this year.
 Its enterprise value-to-sales ratio is 307.97, compared to industry median at 7.42, according to LSEG data.